o-date/draft/odate-diy-fieldwork-database.md

 static domain_name_servers = 192.168.0.1
 ```

 Save and close the file, and you should be good to go!
-You might have to re-establish the connection, however.
+You might have to re-establish the connection, however, since the host may now be situated at a different location on the network.

-__Pro-tip:__ You may need to make a direct connection with your computer to download updates (I tend to tether my cullular connection to my laptop and share the connection over ethernet).
-In such cases, you will need to edit ```dhcpcd.conf``` and comment out the ```eth0``` specifications to enable an alternative ethernet interface with your laptop that is not specific to the router that it is normally connected to.
-You may not even need an ```eth0``` static IP, but it helps to have that direct ethernet connection in place if you are using the Pi as a network attached storage (NAS) device, i.e. sharing files over the network, as this gives a significant speed boost to file transfers.
+__Pro-tip:__ You may need to make a direct connection with your computer to download updates (When in the field, I tend to tether my cullular connection to my laptop and share the connection over ethernet).
+In such cases, you will need to edit `dhcpcd.conf` and comment out the `eth0` specifications to enable an alternative ethernet interface with your laptop that is not specific to the router that it is normally connected to.
+You may not even need an `eth0` static IP, but it helps to have that direct ethernet connection in place if you are using the Pi as a network attached storage (NAS) device, i.e. sharing files over the network, as this gives a significant speed boost to file transfers.

 - include or reference a cheat sheet with basic terminal commands